-Statements and opinions of the authors are theirs alone and do not necessarily reflect those of AALL, TS-SIS, OBS-SIS, or the TSLL Editorial Board.
+Statements and opinions of the authors are theirs alone and do not necessarily reflect those of AALL, TS-SIS, LSRD-SIS, or the TSLL Editorial Board.
 AALL does not assume, and expressly disclaims, any responsibility for statements advanced by contributors.
 TSLL editors reserve the right to edit contributions for style and length.
 TSLL has the privilege to reproduce and distribute authors’ contributions as part of the issue of TSLL in which they appear.
 All other rights remain with the author.
 Prospective authors should contact the editor for content and style information.

 III.
 EDITORIAL BOARD

 The editorial board of TSLL consists of six standing members: two from each of the sections, the associate editor, and the editor-in-chief, who serves as chair.
 The past editor serves as an ex-officio member for one year after the appointment of a new editor.
 The section representatives on the board serve two-year, staggered appointments.
 If a section representative is chosen as editor-in-chief or associate editor, or becomes a columnist, a replacement representative is to be appointed promptly by the section chair.

 The function of the board is to provide direction and to monitor TSLL‘s adherence to approved editorial policy.
 The board is responsible for resolving issues concerning editorial policy and its implementation.
 The board appoints the editor-in-chief, the associate editor, and approves the layout editor and columnists selected by the editor-in-chief.
 The board approves the TSLL annual report and all revisions to this document.
 The section representatives on the board are responsible to their respective sections and reflect their sections’ interests and concerns about the newsletter.